Jbsmartaleck/alx-system_engineering-devops/0x00-shell_basics/README.md

 Ninth command is to delete a file from a directory

 Tenth command is to delete a directory from another directory

+Command 11 is used to go back to previous directory